Which foods can cause your glucose to spike?

-Foods with rapidly digestible carbohydrates release a rush of glucose into your bloodstream after you eat them, and that can cause a spike in your glucose levels.
-Frequent glucose spikes can affect not only how you feel from day to day,1 but are also associated with other long-term health consequences, like insulin resistance, Type 2 diabetes and heart disease.1, 2 (Read a more detailed breakdown of what’s happening during a glucose spike here.)
+Frequent glucose spikes can affect not only how you feel from day to day,1 but are also associated with other long-term health consequences, like insulin resistance, Type 2 diabetes and heart disease.1, 2 (Read a more detailed breakdown of what’s happening during a glucose spike.)

-You could spend your whole day reading about this phenomenon.
-Science has a lot to say about which foods make your glucose spike, and how much to take that into account as you decide what to eat and drink.
+You could spend your whole day exploring the research about it.
+Science has a lot to say about which foods make your glucose spike, and how much you should take that into account as you decide what to eat and drink.

 Treat this article as an introduction to a much deeper topic.
 Here are five examples of foods that can cause glucose spikes.